alicanuzumcu/Yarn-Pompom-and-Spool-Archieve-Management-System-/README.md

 ## Prerequisites

-Make sure you have the following installed:
+Make sure you have created a database on your local and the following installed:

 - Python
 - PyQt5